Health in Ethiopia: Maternal health

+The "WHO estimates that a majority of maternal fatalities and disabilities could be prevented if deliveries were to take place at well-equipped health centres, with adequately trained staff".

+Infant mortality

+In early 2005 the WHO reported that Ethiopia had 119 hospitals (12 in Addis Ababa) and 412 health centres.
+Infant mortality rates are relatively high, as 41 infants die per 1,000 live births.
+Ethiopia succeeded in reducing its under-five mortality rate by two-thirds (one of the Millennium Development Goals) between 1990 and 2012.
+Although this is a dramatic decrease, birth-related complications such as obstetric fistula affect many of the nation's women.

+Birth rates, infant mortality rates, and death rates are lower in cities than in rural areas due to better access to education, medicines, and hospitals.

 Injury

 In Ethiopia, injury is significantly increasing partly due to urbanisation & motorisation and mainly due to poor safety measures such as road safety.
 Despite the alarmingly increasing of the public burden, the attention given to the problem is very minimal.

 Unintended injury is the commonest injury accounting for 60% of all injury.
 Road traffic injury is the leading cause of unintentional injury (39% of all injury) followed by fall (16%), machine injury (5.9%), burn (5.3%), animal bite (1.3%) and poising (1%).
 Trauma from interpersonal violence or homicide is the leading cause of intentional injury accounting for 24.4% all injury followed by firearm 5% and self-harm injuries of 2.1%.
 In Ethiopia, the burden of road traffic accident is disproportionally high compared to the rest of the world having road traffic burden and case fatality rate of 946 and 80 per 10000 vehicles respectively.